-A common problem where the inner arch of your foot collapses when you stand or walk.
-An abnormally flat arch can put extreme amounts of stress on the different bones, joints, ligaments, fascia and tendons of the feet.
-An inability to compensate for these stresses can result in foot and ankle problems such as plantar fasciitis, shin splints, Achilles tendonitis, knee pain, hip and low back pain.
+A common problem where the arches in your feet collapse when you stand or walk.
+An abnormally flat arch can put extreme stress on your bones, joints, ligaments, fascia and tendons.
+When your not able to compensate for these stresses you can develop foot and ankle problems such as plantar fasciitis, shin splints, Achilles tendinitis, knee pain, hip and low back pain.

 Common reasons why you have flat feet

 Being flat footed is determined at a young age.
-The majority of flat feet have undergone abnormal bone rotation in our feet resulting in poor biomechanics.
-If you don’t remembering having flat feet as a kid, you may have a problem known as adult acquired flat foot.
-Adult acquired flat foot appears later in life and is the result of weakened muscles and tendons that support the arch of our feet.
+Most flat feet result from abnormal joint development leaving you with poor biomechanics.
+If you don’t remember having flat feet as a child, you may have a problem known as adult acquired flat foot (posterior tibial tendon dysfunction; PTTD).
+Adult acquired flat foot appears later in life and is the result of a weakened muscle and tendon that supports your arch.

-There are other important factors that contribute to flat feet.
-Obesity, pregnancy or repetitive pounding on a hard surface can weaken the arch leading to over-pronation.
-Often people with flat feet don’t experience discomfort immediately, and some never suffer from any discomfort at all.
-However, when symptoms develop and become painful, walking becomes difficult and causes increased strain on the feet, ankles, knees and back.
+Often people with flat feet have no pain, and some never suffer from any discomfort at all.
+However, when symptoms develop and pain is present , walking becomes difficult and stressed the feet, ankles, knees and back.

 What can happen if you don’t support flat feet?

-Prevention is the optimal solution for flat feet.
-Waiting too long before address poor biomechanics can lead to various foot and ankle problems.
-In more severe cases, knee, hip and low back pains can be common.
-If your unsure that you have flat feet, seek the advice of a Chiropodist or Podiatrist to find out.
+Prevention is the optimal solution for flat feet and helps avoid various foot and ankle problems.
+In more severe cases, knee, hip and low back pain can be common.
+Seek the advice of a foot and ankle specialist if you think you have flat feet.
+A biomechanical exam can help you find out if it's something to worry about.